Create the App

 Solution

-The solution for the exercise is in the heads_up/02-create-app
+The solution for the exercise is in the heads_up/02-create-app directory of the code bundle.

 How's Your Elixir Game?